 This underpins The Reach Free School’s ethos of teaching children to respect, welcome and contribute to the successes of their local community and indeed national and international society.

-Electives run from 3.05pm to 4.05pm on Mondays to Thursdays, allowing pupils to experience and contribute to the school in various contexts such as playing for a sports team, attending Reach Council meetings or by enjoying the various activities on offer such as ‘Glee Club’ or ‘Insanity Workouts’.
+Electives run from 3.15pm to 4.05pm on Tuesdays and Wednesdays, allowing pupils to experience and contribute to the school in various contexts such as playing for a sports team, attending Reach Council meetings or by enjoying the various activities on offer such as ‘Glee Club’ or ‘Insanity Workouts’.
 Read more about Electives here.

 Key Stage Four

-Beyond year 9 pupils can study both academic and vocational courses in a variety of subjects.
-Pupils are offered the opportunity to attain GCSE, BTEC and Baccalaureate qualifications.
-The bast majority of pupils will study:
+At Key Stage 4, pupils can study both academic and vocational courses in a variety of subjects.
+Pupils are offered the opportunity to attain GCSE and vocational qualifications.
+The vast majority of pupils will study:

-Based on pupils’ interests and ambitions we provide a wide range of option subjects including Art and Design, Music, Travel and Tourism, Physical Education, Religious Education, Triple Science, History, Geography and Computer Science.
+Based on pupils’ interests and ambitions we provide a wide range of option subjects including Art & Design, Travel and Tourism, Physical Education, Religious Education, Triple Science, Business, Food & Nutrition and Computer Science.